FTP Directory Listing: What It Is & How to Use It Securely

 Security Risks Associated with FTP Directory Listings

-Vulnerabilities in FTP Protocol
+Vulnerabilities in the FTP Protocol

-- Login credentials are exposed during transmission
+1. Login credentials are exposed during transmission and can be captured with basic packet sniffing tools

 Another fundamental issue is FTP’s use of multiple connections (control and data channels), which complicates firewall configurations and can create security gaps if not properly managed.
+Each additional connection point represents a potential vulnerability.

 Risks of Anonymous FTP Access

 Many FTP servers allow anonymous access, where users can connect without providing valid credentials.
-While convenient for public file sharing, anonymous access creates several risks:
+While convenient for public file sharing, anonymous access creates several serious risks:

-- Exposure of potentially sensitive information
+• Exposure of potentially sensitive information that shouldn’t be public

-- Server resource consumption through excessive connections
+• Server resource consumption through excessive connections or denial-of-service attacks

-Potential for Directory Traversal Attacks
+Directory Traversal Attacks

 Directory traversal (also known as path traversal) is a particularly dangerous attack that exploits insufficient input validation.
 In these attacks, malicious users attempt to access files outside the intended directory structure using sequences like “../” to navigate to parent directories.